-Having a set schedule will help you put more time towards your personal life and will give you uninterrupted days to focus on yourself and personal relationships.
+Having a set schedule will help you put more time into your personal life and will give you uninterrupted days to focus on yourself.

 Build Personal Relationships

-Being a Content Creator can take up a lot of your time every day.
-Don’t get me wrong, having Internet friends is amazing and makes the journey easier, but you should still have personal relationships outside of social media.
+Being a Content Creator can take up a lot of your time.
+Don’t get me wrong, having Internet friends is amazing and makes the journey easier, but you should still have relationships outside of social media.

 My therapist helped me realize that living virtually is different than having friends you can meet up with face to face.
-She made a great point!
 Once she told me that, I was intentional about building connections with like-minded women in my area and spending more time with loved ones.

 Turn Off Notifications

 I check social media when I’m ready and in a positive mindset.
-I don’t feel overwhelmed and it’s refreshing having a quiet phone when you want to rest.
+It’s refreshing to have a quiet phone when you want to rest.

 Outsource Your Work